Transporting Bedford 2020 is set to tackle congestion hot spots across Bedford.

 What happens next?

-Over the Winter of 2017 and the Spring of 2018 we will be carrying out more traffic surveys and commencing detailed design of the pinch point improvement works.
+Over the Winter of 2017 and the Spring of 2018 we carried out more traffic surveys and commencing detailed design of the pinch point improvement works.
 Construction work is anticipated to start during the summer of 2018 and continue through to 2021.

 Work on the public realm schemes for High Street and St Pauls will start in Spring 2020.